JoanCharmant/quill-blender/docs/import.md

 | Looping  | ❌ |

 #### Grease Pencil material
-Width, color and opacity are assigned to the corresponding fields in the Grease Pencil stroke:  pressure, vertex color and strength respectively.
+Width, color and opacity are assigned to the corresponding fields in the Grease Pencil stroke:  pressure, vertex color and strength, respectively.

 The created strokes use the default Grease Pencil material with Line type = Line, Style = Solid.